Evolutionary Multitask Optimization: Fundamental Research Questions, Practices, and Directions for the Future: Fundamental Issues in Evolutionary Multitask Optimization

 \section{Fundamental Issues in Evolutionary Multitask Optimization}

-Despite the upsurge of contributions and progressive maturity noted in Evolutionary Multitasking, we follow up our claims anticipated in the introduction by emphasizing on the fundamental questions that need to be clarified at the time being.
-In this section, we go deep into these main issues, exposing the main concerns that should be addressed by the community on each of these aspects: plausibility of the problem statement (Section \ref{sec:plausibility}), novelty of algorithmic advances in the field (Section \ref{sec:novelty}) and rigor evaluation methodology (Section \ref{sec:report}).
+An upsurge of contributions has been noted around Evolutionary Multitasking and related concepts, as has been made clear in recent survey papers around the topic \cite{osaba2022survey,xu2021multi}.
+However, some fundamental questions need still to be clarified.
+In this section, we go deep into these main issues, exposing the main concerns that should be addressed by the community on each of these aspects: plausibility of the problem statement (Section \ref{sec:plausibility}), novelty of algorithmic advances in the field (Section \ref{sec:novelty}) and rigor in the evaluation methodology (Section \ref{sec:report}).
 Figure \ref{fig:issues} summarizes such concerns.

-\subsection{FQ1 (Why?): Is Multitask Optimization a real-World problem that occurs in practice?}
+\subsection{FQ1 (Why?): Is Multitask Optimization a concept that occurs in the real-world?}

 The first issue that requires urgent attention from the whole multitasking community is the lack of convincing reasons why optimization problems should be solved in a simultaneous fashion.
 Although this claim may sound superficial, the whole paradigm relies on the idea of a temporal concurrence of optimization problems, i.e., multiple problems originate \emph{at the same instant of time}.
-Historically, the optimization field has focused on solving single problems under different circumstances: landscapes with challenging properties (e.g., ruggedness, multimodality), dynamic objective functions/constraints, long fitness evaluation processes...).
+Historically, the optimization field has focused on solving single problems under different circumstances: landscapes with challenging properties (e.g., ruggedness, multimodality), dynamic objective functions/constraints, { or long fitness evaluation processes}).
 There have been specific cases when information about a problem has been reused for improving a new search process, either for the same problem (as in dynamic optimization, due to the non-stationary nature of its objectives and constraints) or for other related tasks (a change in the parameters defining the problem is usually tackled by feeding the population with previous solutions and restarting the search).
 In all such cases, tasks among which information has been transferred appear sequentially over time.
+Given this prior art, which suggests that in practice problems emerge sequentially, the research community should clarify, supported by evidence, whether independent optimization problems \emph{really} appear simultaneously in real-world environments.
+Even if this statement held, it should be verified whether such problems can be solved better by using multitasking solvers than in isolation with each other, by resorting to state-of-the-art single-problem solvers.
+FQ3 will later revolve on this second part of the issue.